-- More incident response than forensics - → No clear separation between the suspect system and the investigation environment - " Windows system is host of the forensics analysis tools - " At the same time the very same Windows system is also the subject of the investigations - \rightarrow Real world scenarios could e.g. be - " System administrator or boss asks help about an incident happened a the company - " Examination of the own system regarding malware infection - Uses free and/or open source tools for the analysis - \rightarrow Tools are mostly simple applications or scripts written in C, Perl and/or Python - Cygwin environment for running Linux/Unix tools on Windows - Simple applications can directly be compiled as Windows binaries due to the Windows POSIX 1003.1 subsystem - → For more sophisticated applications Cygwin offers the most important Linux/Unix APIs on Windows in form of a shared library (.dll) applications can link against - Additionally, Cygwin provides a tool chain and most important a powerful shell (bash) for Linux/Unix look and feel on Windows - " Attention: in the Cygwin shell, the Windows paths are viewed as Unix paths and the drive letters translate to: /cygdrive/<drive_letter>, e.g. C:\ becomes /cygdrive/c)
+- More incident response than forensics - → No clear separation between the suspect system and the investigation environment - " Windows system is host of the forensics analysis tools - " At the same time the very same Windows system is also the subject of the investigation - → Real world scenarios could be e.g.: - System administrator or boss asks about an incident that happened at the company - " Examination of the own system regarding a suspected malware infection - Uses free and/or open source tools for the analysis - → Tools are mostly simple applications or scripts written in C, Perl, and/or Python - Cygwin environment for running Linux/Unix tools on Windows - → Simple applications can be compiled directly as Windows binaries due to the Windows POSIX 1003.1 subsystem - → For more sophisticated applications Cygwin offers the most important Linux/Unix APIs on Windows in form of a shared library (.dll), which applications can link against - → Additionally, Cygwin provides a tool chain and most important a powerful shell (bash) for Linux/Unix look and feel on Windows - " Attention: in the Cygwin shell the Windows paths are modelled as Unix paths (incl. the drive letters!) and are translated: /cygdrive/<drive letter> - " E.g. C:\ becomes /cygdrive/c/)